kairosity/mp4-lionize/testing.md

 Testing Process:

-- Navigate to the "Your Orders" Page.
+- Navigated to the "Your Orders" Page.
-- Click on any of the orders to see more details about that past order.
+- Clicked on any of the orders to see more details about that past order.

 <br>